Your Scientific Guide To Anhedonia

 Treatment for anhedonia

-Regardless of whether anhedonia accompanies another mental illness, treatment is usually the same: a combination of medication and psychotherapy.
-In addition to these formal treatments, there are informal treatments or lifestyle changes that may help as well, such as a healthy regimen of self-care and time off work or school if possible (anhedonia and depression may be associated with burnout).
+Regardless of whether anhedonia accompanies a diagnosable mental illness, treatment is usually the same: psychotherapy, sometimes in combination with medication.
+In addition to these formal treatments, there are informal treatments or lifestyle changes that may help as well, such as a healthy regimen of self-care and time off work or school if possible, since anhedonia and depression can be associated with burnout.

-In extreme cases, a doctor may prescribe electroconvulsive therapy (ECT) for treating anhedonia.
+In more severe cases, a doctor may also prescribe electroconvulsive therapy (ECT) for treating conditions that cause anhedonia, like major depressive disorder—particularly treatment-resistant depression.
 With this treatment, doctors administer general anesthesia and place electrodes on the scalp to initiate an electric current.
-The current then stimulates a brain spasm to change the wiring of the brain.
+The current then stimulates a spasm to change the wiring of the brain.

 Transcranial magnetic stimulation (TMS) is a similar process, but no general anesthesia is required because the current applied is minimal.
 TMS and ECT can be controversial, and both treatments are generally used only when other therapies have failed.

-When left unaddressed, anhedonia can have a significant impact, negatively affecting a person’s relationships, work life, and mental health.
+When left unaddressed, anhedonia and its cause—whether it’s major depression, treatment-resistant depression, or bipolar disorder—can have a significant impact on a person’s relationships, work life, and mental health.
 Since anhedonia is often cited as a symptom of a primary mental illness, it may help to seek treatment from a doctor.
 When anhedonia presents as a symptom, doctors typically conduct a physical assessment to determine if there is a physical cause, such as a thyroid problem or a vitamin deficiency.
-If they don’t find a physical cause, they may refer you to a psychologist, psychiatrist, or other mental health professional to study your symptoms of anhedonia in the context of your overall mental health.
-You might be prescribed both medication, such as a selective serotonin reuptake inhibitor, and talk therapy as part of your treatment plan.
+If they don’t find a physical cause, they may refer you to a psychologist, psychiatrist, or other mental health professional to examine your symptoms of anhedonia in the context of your overall mental health.
+You might be prescribed both medication, such as a selective serotonin reuptake inhibitor (SSRI), and talk therapy as part of your treatment plan.

 However, not everyone feels comfortable visiting a therapist in person.
-Some may have limitations on their schedules that make it difficult to speak with a therapist during normal office hours, while others may not feel comfortable interacting with a therapist in person, especially if they are experiencing depression.
+Some may have limitations that make it difficult to speak with a therapist during normal office hours or travel to in-person appointments, while others may not feel comfortable interacting with a therapist in person, especially if they are experiencing social anhedonia or other difficult symptoms.

 Getty/Vadym Pastukh